 What You Can Do After a Denial of Citizenship

 Depending on your situation, you may be able to file legal motions to challenge the decision to deny your citizenship.
-There are two main kinds of motions that can be filed: a motion to reopen and a motion to reconsider.
+Two main kinds of motions can be filed: a motion to reopen and a motion to reconsider.

 A motion to reopen a case is used when you and your attorney have new evidence that you choose to bring before the evaluating officer that may chance his or her decision to deny your application.
 If accepted, your case will be reopened and re-examined with this new evidence.